felix91gr/swift-linuxSetup/README.md

 ### 3.3) Install VSCode and SDE

 We're almost there!
-All that is left of the scripts is to set up apt-get to **download and update VSCode** from the repositories (thanks to [these people](https://github.com/Microsoft/vscode/issues/2973) for making it so easy!).
-After that, you'll only have to download and configure the SDE plugin in VSCode
+All that is left of the scripts is to set up `apt-get` to **download and update VSCode** from the repositories (thanks to [these people](https://github.com/Microsoft/vscode/issues/2973) for making it so easy!).
+After that, you'll only have to download and configure the SDE plugin in VSCode.

-For VSCode, run:
+For installing VSCode, run:

 ```bash
 ./InstallVSCode.sh
 ```

-After installing it, open VSCode.
+After installing it, open it:

 ![vscodeFromLauncher](assets/VSCode_before.png)